How to apply

 • benefit award letter if you’re over 18 – make sure you enter the exact details shown on your benefit award letter

-Make sure that your details are up to date with HMRC or DWP – you may wish to contact them to check or update your details before you apply.
+Make sure that your details are up to date with DWP – you may wish to contact them to check or update your details before you apply.

 Applying by email or phone